Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 2) Reputation: What Happens When Product Knowledge Fails

-In healthcare, credibility is everything.
+Credibility matters in any sector, but the need for trust is especially acute in the healthcare industry.
 Clinicians and procurement leads certainly expect confidence, but they equally expect salespeople to come equipped with the precision and technical accuracy to back it up.

 In practice, that means even small cracks in trust can have outsized commercial effects over time.